darksider-05/live_text/README.md

-ever needed to share text between phone/pc/... fast and easily? well, this project is just about that! using local area connection to share text in realtime!
+ever needed to share text between phone/pc/... fast and easily? well, this project is just about that! using LAN to share text in realtime!

-roadmap:
-making the visual app => inserting the functional logic => setting up a theming system
-notes:
-platform permissions are not set up yet, need an icon, will release for every platform

 update:
-the app is visually ready enough. from now on, the logic will be added
+the main part of the backend logic is done. will set up the logic of buttons that control clipboard behaviors of the app. then will add the required username's logic. then will add the theming system. then set up premissions then add an icon for the app then there is testing and finally, a release will be publised